Alfred Caicedo

-Alfred Lenin Caicedo Mina (born 10 September 2004) is an Ecuadorian footballer who plays as a left-back for Spanish club Cádiz, on loan from Belgian club Genk.
+Alfred Lenin Caicedo Mina (born 10 September 2004) is an Ecuadorian footballer who plays as a left-back for Liga Portugal 2 club Vizela.

 Club career

 Born in Esmeraldas, Caicedo played for Clan Juvenil and Norte América before joining Aucas in 2020.
 He made his first team – and Ecuadorian Serie A – debut on 17 April 2021, coming on as a second-half substitute in a 3–1 home loss to Olmedo.

 After 11 first team matches in 2021, Caicedo returned to the under-20 side of Aucas in the following year, before joining Belgian side Genk on 4 January 2023.
 He immediately became a member of Jong Genk, the reserve team, in the Challenger Pro League.

 On 5 July 2025, Caicedo was loaned to Spanish Segunda División side Cádiz for the season.

 International career

 In June 2022, Caicedo was called up to the Ecuador national under-20 team.